MaferRep/WaterJug.github.io/README.md

 - Backend API: The solution relies on an external API to calculate the steps for the water jug problem.
 Ensure that the API is accessible at ```https://waterjugbackend-production.up.railway.app.```

-## Styling and Visual Effects
+# Styling and Visual Effects

+### - Body
+  - Centers content and adds a gradient background.
+  - Hides overflow to prevent scrollbars.

+### - Container
+  - Card-like layout with rounded corners, shadow, and a semi-transparent background.
+  - Limits width and height for responsiveness; adds scrollbars as needed.
+  - Customizes scrollbar appearance.

+### - Inputs & Buttons
+  - Inputs: Rounded, with subtle shadow and transition effects.
+  - Buttons: Gradient background with hover effect, making it interactive.

+### - Jugs & Water Effects
+  - Layout: Flexbox for responsiveness and spacing between jugs.
+  - Jug Style: Solid borders, gradient background, and shadow for a 3D look.
+  - Water Level: Dynamic height for simulating fill level.
+  - Stream: Used for transferring water with animated opacity and rotation.

+### - Wave Footer
-- Waves and Parallax Effects: SVGs are used at the bottom of the page for decorative wave effects.
+  - Fixed at the bottom with a parallax animation for a moving wave effect.
+SVGs are used at the bottom of the page for decorative wave effects.

-= Jug Animations: CSS transitions and animations provide visual feedback for each action (fill, empty, transfer).
-= FallingDrops: CSS visual effect of falling water drops to a jug
+### - Responsive Design
+The media queries in the provided CSS code are designed to adapt the layout for screens with a width of 768 pixels or less.